 District Disaster Management Authority (DDMA) is the overall in-charge for the management of off-site emergency.
 DDMA acts as the planning, coordinating and implementing body for management of all types of disasters at district level including nuclear/radiological emergency in public domain (offsite emergency).
-DDMA is headed by the District Magistrate, District Collector (DC), Dy.
+DDMA is headed by the District Magistrate, District Collector, Dy.
 Commissioner as the case may be.

 All the decisions related to management of emergency in public domain are taken and executed by the Responsible Officer (Head of DDMA) at the District level.
 As the authority at the district level, he takes all necessary measures for emergency management in accordance with the policies, guidelines and plans laid down by SDMA, NDMA & AERB.
 The DDMA also ensures that the guidelines for prevention, mitigation, preparedness and response measures laid down by AERB, NDMA and SDMA are followed by all departments of the State Government at the district level and the local authorities in the district.
-In an emergency situation, the district authority on receipt of notification, initiates prompt response actions to protect public and responders based on technical inputs from SED and ERD (for the respective phases of emergency).
+In an emergency situation, the district authority on receipt of notification, initiates prompt response actions to protect public and responders based on technical inputs from SED and RERD (for the respective phases of emergency).
 Thus, the DDMA coordinates with all responsible agencies such as NPP, SDMA, CMG-DAE, NDMA, AERB and NDRF.

-iv.
-Roles and Responsibilities of the Operating Organisation
+16.1.2.4 Roles and Responsibilities of the Operating Organisation

 In an emergency situation, the licensee reviews the plant status and assesses the actual or projected releases from the plant to identify and classify the emergency category.
 Plant, Site and Off-site emergencies are declared by Licensee / SED.
-Emergency communication are sent promptly to district authority (District Collector)) and other concerned organisations including AERB, CMG-DAE and NPCIL HQ.
-Site Emergency Director (SED) provides technical inputs and assistance during early phase of off-site emergency to district authority and recommends on implementation of protective actions and other response actions.
-During Intermediate and Late phase of off-site emergencies, DAE Emergency Response Director (ERD) (member of CMG-DAE) provides technical inputs and assistance to district authority and recommends on implementation of protective actions and other response actions.
+Emergency communication are sent promptly to the district authority and other concerned organisations including AERB, CMG-DAE and NPCIL HQ.
+SED provides technical inputs and assistance during early phase of off-site emergency to district authority and recommends on implementation of protective actions and other response actions.
+During Intermediate and Late phase of off-site emergencies, RERD provides technical inputs and assistance to district authority and recommends on implementation.